Best automatic savings apps 2026

 The creators of automatic savings apps reckon the solution to this is to let robots – sorry, 'digital personal savings assistants' – do it for you.

 These bots use a clever algorithm to assess your spending, see how much cash you can afford to spare and squirrel it away for you in a virtual savings pot.
-They'll keep you updated on savings they make through a chatbot or their app.
+They'll keep you updated on the savings they make through a chatbot or their app.

 The idea is that if a few quid is saved every few days, you're not likely to miss it and will start building up a nice little savings packet without actually having to do anything.